horker/psnotebook/README.md

 ## How to start

-Invoke the `Start-Notebook` cmdlet in the PowerShell console.
+Run the `Start-Notebook` cmdlet in the PowerShell console.
 As another way, execute `NotebookApp.exe` in the module directory (`$HOME\Documents\WindowsPowerShell\Modules\psnotebook` in the usual environment).

 ## Key Bindings